dpdk-vbng-cp/docker-compose-cp/README.md

 * python3-venv
 * ansible (instructions on how to install are below)

-## Prerequisites

-### Install ansible on your local machine
+#### Install ansible on your local machine

 You need to install the ansible python module on your local machine.
-There is no need to install ansible on the remote hosts or targets.
-To install the tested version of ansible, including all other needed python modules, please use a virtual environment and the requirements.txt provided in this repo.
-If you are running Ubuntu on your local machine and have `python3` and `python3-venv` already installed, you can run:
+There is no need to install ansible on the remote hosts or targets (the only requirement for these is a working python3 environment).
+We recommend using a virtual environment to install all required python dependencies.
+After having python3 and python3-venv installed, a virtual environment can be created with the following command:

 ```
 python3 -m venv my-virtualenv
 ```
 To active the the created virtualenv run:

 ```